1788–89 United States elections: Presidential election

 The presidential election of 1788–1789 was the first election of a federal head of state or head of government in United States history.
 Prior to the ratification of the United States Constitution in 1788, the U.S. had been governed under the Articles of Confederation, which provided for a very limited central government; what power that did exist was vested in the Congress of the Confederation, a unicameral legislature consisting of representatives elected by the states.
-The Congress of the Confederation had elected a president, but this position was largely ceremonial and was not equivalent to the presidency that was established by the United States Constitution.
+The Congress of the Confederation had elected a president, but this position was one of legislative presiding officer and was not equivalent to the presidency that was established by the United States Constitution.

 Under the U.S. Constitution, the president was chosen by the Electoral College, which consisted of electors selected by each state.
 Prior to the ratification of the Twelfth Amendment, each elector cast two votes; the individual who received the most electoral votes would become president, while the individual who received the second-most electoral votes would become vice president.
 If no individual received votes from a majority of the electors, or if two individuals tied for the most votes, then the House of Representatives would select the president in a contingent election.
 Under the Constitution, each state determines its own method of choosing presidential electors; in the 1788–1789 presidential election, many electors were appointed by state legislators, while others were chosen through elections.
 In the states that did hold elections, suffrage was generally restricted to white men who owned property.

 No party made a nomination for the presidency in the 1788–1789 presidential election, but several individuals vied for electoral votes.
 After his service in the American Revolutionary War, General George Washington was the first choice of many for president, but Washington was somewhat reluctant to re-enter public service.
 The American public at large, however, wanted Washington to be the nation's first president.
 The first U.S. presidential campaign was, to some degree, what today would be called a grassroots effort to convince Washington to accept the office.
 Alexander Hamilton was one of the most dedicated in his efforts to get Washington to accept the presidency, as he foresaw himself receiving a powerful position in the administration.